Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/.github/pull_request_template.md

 #### Checklist:

-- [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new console logs
-- [ ] Fixes entire issue
-- [ ] Partial fix for issue